20th United States Colored Infantry Regiment

 The 20th United States Colored Infantry was an infantry regiment that served in the Union Army during the American Civil War.
 The regiment was composed of African American enlisted men commanded by white officers and was authorized by the Bureau of Colored Troops which was created by the United States War Department on May 22, 1863.

 Service

-The 20th U.S. Colored Infantry was organized at Rikers Island, New York February 9, 1864 for three-year service and mustered under the command of Colonel Nelson B. Bartrum.
+The 20th U.S. Colored Infantry was organized at Rikers Island, New York February 9, 1864 for three-year service and mustered under the command of Colonel Nelson B. Bartram.

 The regiment was attached to Department of the East to March 1864.
 Defenses of New Orleans, Louisiana, Department of the Gulf, to December 1864.
 District of West Florida and Southern Alabama, Department of the Gulf, to February 1865.
 Defenses of New Orleans to June 1865.
 District of La Fourche, Department of the Gulf, to October 1865.

 The 20th U.S. Colored Infantry mustered out of service October 7, 1865.